UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

       1. The first has a list of colours.
 Each of these colours is accessed in turn, and :console:`Write-Host` is used to display them to the screen.

       2. The second uses :console:`ForEach-Object`, and takes its input from :console:`Get-ChildItem`.
-That is, it looks up what what is in the folder asked for, :console:`C:\\` in this case.
+That is, it looks up what what is in the folder asked for.
 The results are passed to the for loop, so that each item can be used in turn, with the name of each item automatically stored in :console:`$_`.
 In the for loop, here we just display the name of each time.
 You could imagine carrying out more tasks, such as changing the name of files, or checking whether a file contains particular text, and so on.
 You would just add more lines of code between the curly brackers :console:`{}` of the :console:`ForEach-Object` command.

+      .. admonition:: Aside
+         :class: dropdown

+         You'll notice the code above displays the contents of :console:`/`, not :console:`C:\\`.
+This is because for the screenshots its being run in the devcontainer, which is a Linux environment.
+If you run it on your own Windows computer you'll want to display the contents of :console:`C:\\` instead.

    .. tab-item:: :fab:`apple` macOS / :fab:`linux` Linux
       :sync: key2